 1) Via a steep, 1-hour climb from San Juan.

-2) By hiring a guide and tuk tuk to drive you around past Santa Clara to a different trailhead, from where it is just a short 10-minute walk to the viewpoint.
+2) By hiring a guide or tuk-tuk to drive you around past Santa Clara to a different trailhead, from where it is a shorter 30-45 minute walk to the viewpoint.
+For more details, check out:

-You can find GPS maps and full details in our Guide to Hiking on Lake Atitlan
+You can also find GPS maps and full hike descriptions in our Guide to Hiking on Lake Atitlan

 Semana Santa is a major celebration all over Latin America and Guatemala is no exception.
 San Juan la Laguna is known for its amazing Good Friday procession.
 One of the most unique features of Semana Santa on Lake Atitlan is the intricate creation of “alfombras” – colourful carpets made of dyed sawdust, sand and/or flowers – that decorate the street all the way along the processional route.